Mobelux/ImageFetcher/Technotes/001-async-networking.md

 Until custom executors are supported it seems that Swift Concurrency doesn't really support any attempt to limit the number of threads dedicated to a particular task / set of tasks.
 The main idea behind this separate object is to abstract this usage of the older concurrency model.

 I do expect (and preliminary testing seems to indicate) the cooperative thread pool to be good at handling network requests and cooperative task cancellation.

+There are a number of different ways to resize images that offer different tradeoffs; NSHipster [discusses 5 of them in this post](https://nshipster.com/image-resizing/), for example.
+By specifying an `ImageProcessing` protcol we allow library consumers to define an alternatice implementation where different performance considerations warrant it.
+It also permits the implementation of a mock version for testing.

 ## Notable Changes